 Graduate students must contact the Associate Dean of Graduate Academic Affairs.

 An undergraduate student intending to withdraw or take a leave from Regis should contact the Director of Academic Advising.
-If coming to campus for a meeting to discuss an intended college withdrawal is not possible, students should log into their Regis Access account and fill out the Considering Withdrawal form.
+If coming to campus for a meeting to discuss an intended university withdrawal is not possible, students should log into their Regis Access account and fill out the Considering Withdrawal form.

 A graduate, IAS or Regis North student intending to withdraw must complete the Graduate/Professional Student Withdrawal form.

-A graduate student interested in taking a Leave of Absence should review information here.
+A graduate student interested in taking a leave of absence should review information here.

-An IAS or Regis North student interested in taking a Leave of Absence should review information here.
+An IAS or Regis North student interested in taking a leave of absence should review information here.